zxh0/vscode-proto3/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+- proto3 support.
-- syntax coloring
+- syntax highlighting.
-- syntax check
+- syntax validation.
+- code snippets.
+- code completion.
-- completion
+- brace matching.
+- line and block commenting.

 ### Snippets